koxx12-dev/Bitches/README.md

 # Bitches
-Someone in the Feather Client Discord told me to go code myself some bitches, so I did.
+Someone in on Discord told me to go code myself some bitches, so I did.

 I heard if you star this, it gives you more bitches.